JoinMarket-Org/joinmarket-clientserver/docs/JOINMARKET-QT-GUIDE.md

 ### Export private keys

 **DON'T TRY TO USE THIS USUALLY**.
-You should be able to import the wallet into a TREZOR using the 12 word seedphrase, once segwit wallets are implemented there.
+You should be able to import the wallet into some other wallets, as was mentioned above. segwit wallets are implemented there.
 The keys here control coins (utxos), but only according to the p2sh/p2wpkh standard within segwit; if you import them into a random wallet they won't show any coins.

 If this feature is still useful for some reason: